-No matter how big or small your company, a solid marketing strategy focuses your efforts and helps your team make better decisions faster.
+No matter how big or small your company, a solid marketing strategy focuses your efforts and helps you make better decisions faster.

 Without a robust marketing strategy, budget is wasted and growth opportunities missed.
 So how do you know if your strategy is solid?
-You can use our Marketing Strategy Checklist to be sure, but for a quick and dirty check-up, look for these four critical elements:
+Check out our Marketing Strategy Checklist for the full rundown, but for a quick and dirty check-up, look for these four things:

 #1 Detailed profiles of each target customer

-The proper term is “buyer personas”, but no matter what you call them, look for documented evidence that your company knows your target customers as people.
-It’s not sufficient to simply define the types of companies you’re targeting because companies don’t make purchasing decisions, people do.
+The proper term is “buyer personas”, but no matter what you call them, it’s critical your strategy outlines who potential customers are as individuals.
+It’s not enough to define the types of companies you’re targeting, because companies don’t make purchasing decisions, people do.

-Here’s what you’re looking for: buyer personas start with a different fictitious person to represent each of your customer groups or segments.
+Buyer personas start with a fictitious person who represents your ideal customers.
 How old are they?
 Are they male or female?
 Do they have a college degree?
-They also contain this person’s interests, motivations, fears, pain points, and influences, all of which impact how they make decisions.
+They also contain this person’s interests, motivations, fears, pain points, and influences; all the things which impact how we make decisions.

-Buyer personas also look at potential customers’ actions at each stage of this buyer’s buying cycle relative to your product or service: what makes them realize they have a need?
-Where do they go for information and which sources do they trust?
+Buyer personas also look at potential customers’ actions at each stage of the buying cycle: what makes them realize they have a problem?
+Where do they go for information?
 Who else is involved in this decision?
-Once they’re a customer, how do they experience your product or service?
-What keeps them loyal?
+Once they’re a customer, what keeps them loyal?
 Answering these questions will make your marketing strategy more effective and get you a much higher return on your marketing budget.

-The first mistake many companies make is confusing their vision or mission with their value proposition (i.e. “Providing high quality products with the industry’s best customer service”) That’s all well and good, but unless it’s a statement none of your competitors can make, it’s not the reason your customers choose you over anyone else.
+The first mistake many companies make is confusing their vision or mission with their value proposition (i.e. “Providing high quality products with the industry’s best customer service”).
+That’s all well and good, but unless it’s a statement none of your competitors can make, it’s not a reason for customers to choose you, period.

-The second mistake companies make is thinking they need only one value proposition, when in fact, you should have at least three:
+The second mistake companies make is thinking they have only one value proposition, when in fact, you should have at least three:

-Competitive positioning is how customers view the value offered by your product or service relative to their other choices.
-To understand your products’ positioning you must know three things: what characteristics matter to your customers when it comes to this product, all of the alternative options your customers have to this product, and how customers view their options relative to what matters most.
+Competitive positioning is how customers view the value offered by your product relative to other choices.
+To understand your products’ positioning you must know three things: what features and benefits matter to your customers, all of the alternatives your customers have, and how customers view all those options when it comes to what matters most.